mukirkland/CafeteriaCrowdMonitor/README.md

 ## Personal Note

-**Shanghai Pinghe School owns the sh*ttest cafeteria in this world.** I often found myself running down from the fourth floor, only to be greeted by a 20-minute queue in the cafeteria.
+__Shanghai Pinghe School owns the sh**ttest cafeteria in this world.__ I often found myself running down from the fourth floor, only to be greeted by a 20-minute queue in the cafeteria.
 I found this situation unbearable and decided to create this solution to help both students and teachers better manage their time during peak meal hours.
-I hope this project can alleviate the congestion and make the dining experience more enjoyable for everyone at our school. **But still, Shanghai Pinghe School owns the sh*ttest cafeteria in this world.**
+I hope this project can alleviate the congestion and make the dining experience more enjoyable for everyone at our school. __But still, Shanghai Pinghe School owns the shittest cafeteria in this world.__

-A special shoutout to my fellow alumni and current students—let's keep making our school cafeteria a better pile of sh*t.
+A special shoutout to my fellow alumni and current students—let's keep making our school cafeteria a better pile of shit.